Michael98CN/digital-health-causality/README.md

-# Harnessing Real-Time Digital Health Data and Causal Inference for Proactive Disease Monitoring and Intervention
+# From Queries to Care: Exploring Health Information-Seeking Behavior via E-Epidemiology and Econometric Modeling